artsy/artsy.github.io/source/_posts/2014-05-06-aspect-oriented-programming-and-aranalytics.markdown

 This code will track a page view with the title the same as the view controller's `title` property, but just like with events you can provide fine-grained handling.

+## Some Limitations

+There is a [limitation](https://github.com/steipete/Aspects/issues/11) on Aspects that wasn't fully understood until we used the new AOP approach to analytics in the Artsy app.
+Selectors can only be "hooked into" once per class hierarchy.
+That  means that you cannot create a tracked events for two difference view controllers, both on the `viewWillAppear:` selector.
+This is a temporary limitation while the Aspects library is being worked on.
+In the mean time, you are free to use the [original implementation](https://github.com/orta/ARAnalytics/tree/ashfurrow-temporary-dsl-fix) with ReactiveCocoa, which doesn't have this limitation and which we are using currently.

 ## What we Learnt